4 simple steps to get UTM Parameters into Sugar CRM

 1. Captures all traffic

-Capturing raw UTM parameters is usually chaotic and you end up with a lot of messy data.
+When you just capture raw UTM parameters, you usually end up with a lot of messy data.

 Get Started For Free